mesosphere/dcos-docs-site/pages/ksphere/kubeflow/1.0.1-0.4.0/tutorials/fairing/index.md

 <p class="message--note"><strong>NOTE: </strong>All tutorials are available in Jupyter Notebook format.
 To download
 the tutorials run
-<code>curl -L https://downloads.mesosphere.io/kudo-kubeflow/d2iq-tutorials-1.0.1-0.3.1.tar.gz | tar xz</code>
+<code>curl -L https://downloads.mesosphere.io/kudo-kubeflow/d2iq-tutorials-1.0.1-0.4.0.tar.gz | tar xz</code>
-from a Jupyter Notebook Terminal running in your KUDO Kubeflow installation.
+from a Jupyter Notebook Terminal running in your KUDO for Kubeflow installation.
 </p>
 <p class="message--note"><strong>NOTE: </strong>Please note that these notebook tutorials have been built for and
 tested on D2iQ's KUDO for Kubeflow.
 Without the requisite Kubernetes operators and custom Docker images, these notebook will likely not work.</p>

 # Kubeflow Fairing: Build Docker Images from within Jupyter Notebooks